The National Journalism Center

 How does NJC determine my internship placement?

 We take your career interests, previous experience, and your suggestions into consideration and match you with a partnering media outlet at which we believe you will best thrive.
-You will be notified about your media placement on your first day of orientation and not before.

 Where have you placed interns in the past?